grddavies/tidal.nvim/README.md

 - Write your own keymaps and functions using lua functions exported as part of the tidal.nvim [api](#api)

-- Apply haskell syntax highlighting to .tidal files
+- Use filetype `tidal` for `*.tidal` files
+  - treesitter parsing using the haskell treesitter parser is automatically enabled

 ## Installation